Filtering Barriers to Communication

 Censorship, often misconstrued as a solely governmental or organizational tool, manifests in various forms and settings, including within interpersonal communication.
 At its core, censorship acts as a formidable barrier by omitting or altering relevant information before it reaches the intended audience.

 The reasons behind censorship are multifaceted, ranging from the desire to protect sensitive information, to the intent to manipulate perceptions or maintain power dynamics.
 Regardless of the motive, the effect remains consistent: a distorted transmission of messages that stifles open dialogue and understanding.
-In workplaces, for example, the filtering of information can lead to misinformed decisions, breeding an environment of mistrust and inefficiency.

 Recognizing and confronting censorship requires a vigilant approach to questioning and seeking unfiltered information, fostering an environment where communication can thrive unhampered by manipulation.